sourabhchalke/Book_Review_API/README.md

 Installing express,mongoose,bcryptjs,jsonwebtoken and dotenv packages.
 Connected to MongoDB.
 Create User,Review and Book Models.
-Create Controller and Routes for user signup using bcryptjs(for password hashing) and jsonwebtoken(for generating token).
+Create Controller and Routes for user signup and signin using bcryptjs(for password hashing) and jsonwebtoken.
+Create controller which handles new book creation(add books-only authorized user) using authMiddleware(for authentication).